-The six-mile boat ride to the lighthouse station takes participants through a pristine salt marsh and estuary where you’ll have the chance to view a wide array of birds and marine life, including the ever-popular Bottlenose dolphin.
+The 6-mile boat ride to the lighthouse station takes participants through a pristine salt marsh and estuary where you'll have the chance to view a wide array of birds and marine life, including the ever-popular bottlenose dolphin.

-The first of the two structures was built in 1827 to direct sailors away from treacherous shoals that lie just below the water level nine miles southeast of the Cape Romain islands.
+The first of the two structures was built in 1827 to direct sailors away from treacherous shoals that lie just below the water level 9 miles southeast of the Cape Romain islands.

 Standing 65-feet high, the truncated conical brick structure featured a stationary red light powered by a whale oil wick lamp.
 Even though the light was aimed right at the shoals, shipwrecks continued to be reported through the 1830s.

 A second, taller lighthouse was built in 1857.
 The octagonal brick structure rose to 154 feet and featured a five-wick oil lamp with a rotating prismatic lens that focused the amount of light that went out to sea.

 Up until the 1930s when the oil lamp was replaced with an electrical system, the lights were maintained by keepers who lived on the island year round.
 In 1947 when coastal navigation technology made lighthouses obsolete, the light was taken out of service.
 The keeper's house and several other supporting buildings were dismantled in 1964

 Over the latter part of the 20th century, the lighthouses fell into disrepair.
 Restoration of the structures - listed on the National Register of Historic Places - began in 1989 and continues today.